trulia/choroplethr/README.md

 2. Providing API connections to interesting data sources for making choropleths.
 3. Providing a framework for creating choropleths from arbitrary shapefiles.

+## Free Course

+If you would like a guided introduction to choroplethr, then take the free course [Learn to Map Census Data in R](http://www.CensusMappingCourse.com)

 ## Documentation

-Documentation for choroplethr, including a free course, can be found [here](http://www.arilamstein.com/open-source).
+Documentation for choroplethr can be found [here](http://www.arilamstein.com/open-source).

+## Support

+Support for choroplethr can be found [here](http://www.arilamstein.com/choroplethr-support).